-Fortress Europe: Migration flashpoints in an election year
+Fortress Europe: Migration flashpoints in 2024

 A group of migrants walk back to their makeshift camp at sunrise after a failed attempt to cross the Channel to the UK on a small boat, in Sangatte, near Calais, France, August 10, 2023.
 REUTERS/Pascal Rossignol